• Skip to primary navigation

 Home » Dessert

-November 10, 2019 by Chrissy Carroll 1 Comment
+Modified: Jan 22, 2026 by Chrissy Carroll · 1 Comment

 Jump to Recipe Print Recipe

 When you’re looking for a sweet treat made with wholesome ingredients – you’ll want to whip out this recipe!
 This easy cookie dough hummus is made with just five simple ingredients, and you can customize it with additional add-ins depending on the time of year (like adding peppermint and sprinkles for the holidays).
+As a dietitian and runner, I love this as a nutritious sweet treat option.

 For all you active ladies, this cookie dough hummus (or any type of dessert hummus) can be a great option for satisfying the sweet tooth in a healthier way.
 Since it packs in both carbohydrates along with satiating fat, fiber, and protein – it truly helps you feel full and satisfied with your dessert.
 It’s a great option when that training “hanger” kicks in. 😉